inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

 - User Account Management
    - Registration and login functionality
    - Profile creation and editing
-   - Password recovery
    - Event Creation and Management

 - Interface for creating new events
    - Options to edit and delete events
    - Calendar integration for event scheduling
-   - Venue Selection

-- Database of venues with filters (location, capacity, etc.)
-   - Venue booking functionality
-   - Integration with maps for venue location
-   - Invitations and Guest Management

 - Sending electronic invitations
    - Tracking RSVPs